cocos/cocos-docs/en/components/scrollview.md

         scrollview.scrollEvents.push(scrollViewEventHandler);
     },

-	//Note that the order and type of parameters are fixed
+    // Note that the order and type of parameters are fixed
     callback: function (scrollview, eventType, customEventData) {
-        //here scrollview is a Scrollview component object instance
+        // Here scrollview is a Scrollview component object instance
-        //here the eventType === value in the cc.ScrollView.EventType enum
+        // Here the eventType === value in the cc.ScrollView.EventType enum
-        //here the customEventData parameter is equal to you set before the "foobar" }
+        // Here the customEventData parameter is equal to you set before the "foobar" }
 });
 ```

-##### Method two
+#### Method two

 By `scrollview.node.on ('scroll-to-top', ...)` way to add